International War Crimes Prosecution Office

 The Hague, Netherlands

-Sondra will be a Visiting Professional at the Kosovo Specialist Prosecutor’s Office in The Hague, Netherlands, where she will be working on war crimes and crimes against humanity cases that fall within the hybrid tribunal’s mandate.
+Sondra will be a Visiting Professional at an international human rights tribunal in The Hague, Netherlands, where she will be working on high-level prosecutions for war crimes and crimes against humanity cases that fall within the institution’s mandate.

 Sondra’s main fields of interest are international human rights law and international criminal law, with a particular focus on the topic of justice and accountability for victims of mass atrocity.
 She holds an M.Phil. in Politics and Comparative Government from the University of Oxford (New College) and was a William H. Danforth Scholar at Washington University in St. Louis.
 Sondra has previously worked with a wide array of human rights organizations including The Docket at the Clooney Foundation for Justice, the International Crisis Group, the Inter-American Commission on Human Rights, and the International Justice Program at Human Rights Watch.
 She was selected as a Harvard Law School Human Rights Program Summer Fellow in 2020 and a Justice John Paul Stevens Public Interest Fellow in 2021.